Nathan Chen: Film and television

 Chen, who in 2019 chose Elton John's songs from the Oscar-winning motion picture Rocketman for his free skate, later collaborated with the musical artist.
 In 2021, Chen appeared with singer-songwriter Hayley Kiyoko in three episodes of the Olympic Channel show From the Top: Olympians and Rockstars, which paired Olympic athletes with music stars and for which John served as executive producer.
 In 2022, Chen starred in the music video for John and Britney Spears' acoustic version of John's song "Hold Me Closer"; in the video, Chen is shown skating at Yale University's Ingalls Rink.
 In March 2023, Chen attended the Elton John AIDS Foundation's 31st annual Academy Awards party in West Hollywood, California.

 In July 2022, Chen appeared as a creator on the NBC television series Dancing With Myself, a dance-competition show in which a creator demonstrates dance moves for each contestant to perform.
 In August 2022, he appeared in an episode of the CBS series Secret Celebrity Renovation, in which celebrities give a renovation to a person who helped guide them to success.
 Chen donated a skater's lounge and dressing room to Salt Lake City Sports Complex, where he learned to skate as a toddler; he dedicated the renovation to childhood coaches Stephanee Grosscup, Karel Kovar, and Evgenia Chernyshyova.
 Chen reunited with all four of his siblings to compete on the Steve Harvey-hosted game show Celebrity Family Feud against Marvel's Shang-Chi actor Simu Liu's team.
 The episode aired on ABC in August 2022.

-Chen has appeared on American television talk shows such as Today, The Late Late Show with James Corden, The Tonight Show Starring Jimmy Fallon, Watch What Happens Live with Andy Cohen, and Access Hollywood.
+Chen served as a correspondent for Yahoo Sports at the 2026 Winter Olympics in Milan where he provided analysis with fellow Olympic gold medalists speed skater Apolo Ohno and alpine skier Julia Mancuso across Yahoo Sports platforms that included YahooSports.tv and YouTube.
+He has appeared on American television talk shows such as Today, The Late Late Show with James Corden, The Tonight Show Starring Jimmy Fallon, Watch What Happens Live with Andy Cohen, and Access Hollywood.